13 Types of Plywood: Grades & Prices for Your New Project

 Grades of Plywood

 A grade will use the highest quality glues with a face and back veneer.
-D grade will be of the lowest quality wood and glue and won't feature veneer faces.
+D grade will be of the lowest quality wood and glue and won't feature veneer faces and will have the most and largest knots.

 Plywood types and grades vary in accordance to their uses.
-They come in five main grades, as listed below.
+They come in five main ratings, as listed below.

 Exterior Rating - These panels are waterproofed, meant to be used for permanent outdoor construction for structures that may face inclement weather.